-Do it too much, and it can flatten the natural curve of your spine and damage the cushioned disks between the bones.
-This can lead to early arthritis and other problems.
-Gently stretch and move your head and neck in all 4 directions every half hour.
-To ease any pain or spasm, try applying an ice pack or heating pad to the area.
+It goes against the natural alignment of your spine.
+Slumping forward also puts more pressure on your lower back.
+Gently stretch and move your head and neck up and down and to the right and left every half-hour.
+To ease any pain or spasm, apply an ice pack or heating pad to the area.
 Be sure to cover the skin with a light towel or cloth first.
-See your doctor if the pain won’t go away.
+See your doctor if the pain won't go away.

 Too Many "Treats"

 Choosing the wrong foods too often can lead to inflammation and leave out nutrients you need to be strong.
 Your body needs lean protein, whole grains, fruits and veggies, and healthy fats like those from avocado and salmon to build strong muscles, bones, and soft tissue in your back.
 Be sure to get nutrients like calcium, phosphorus, and vitamin D, too.

 It should be firm enough to support your back, but soft enough to fit the shape of your body.
 Your ideal mattress can depend on how you sleep and whether you already have back pain.
 Want to see if a firmer one might help?
 Put yours on the floor for a couple of nights without the bedsprings.
 Some stores let you return a mattress, even after several weeks, if it causes back pain or other problems.

 This may be one of the best positions if you have back pain.
 But it can be hard to change how you sleep since it's a habit you've probably had for a long time.
 It may help to put a rolled towel or pillow under your knees to keep the natural curve of your back.
 You also can try different pillow heights for your neck to find what's comfortable.

 It's better not to do it, especially if you have a back problem.
 You're more likely to toss and turn, which can strain both your neck and lower back.
 If you're a belly sleeper and don't want to switch positions, it can help to lay your head on a very soft pillow or none at all to keep your neck in the right position.